luisico/pipeliner/README.md

 A new release is created and deployed to production when a tag is pushed (or manually created via GitLab's UI).

 This workflow allows for multiple independently developed features to be release at the same time.
-Although a `VERSION` file is not needed because the tag will be used to create the release, it is considered a good practice to maintain a `VERSION` file in sync with the tags. image tags.
+Although a `VERSION` file is not needed because a git tag will be used to create the release, it is considered a good practice to maintain a `VERSION` file in sync with the tags.
 Jobs in the `pre_release` will check for version conflicts.

 See [pipelines/release-from-tag.yml](./pipelines/release-from-tag.yml) for the full pipeline definition.